Sensational Container Garden Selections to Beat the Summer Heat

 Sensational Color in the Summer Garden

-Provide your orchid cactus full sun to bright filtered light, and plant in a 50/50 blend of good quality potting mix and cactus mix.
-Though a very tough succulent that can survive months without water, your Disocactus duo will grow and bloom its best given weekly waterings (or when its soil is dry) spring through fall.
-Apply a half strength 10-10-10 fertilizer twice a month spring through summer.
-Come winter, protect from frost and cut back on the water to just once or twice per month.
+Give your Orchid Cactus a spot where it will receive full sun to bright filtered light, and plant in a 50/50 blend of good quality potting mix and Cactus mix.
+These tough Succulents can survive months without water, but they grow and bloom best when given weekly waterings from spring to fall.
+Apply a half-strength 10-10-10 fertilizer twice a month from spring through summer, and come winter, protect from frost and cut back on the water to just once or twice per month.

-Planted in the garden bed, stephanotis will quickly scramble up to 20 feet tall!
-For container growing, cut back the vines in the fall, to keep the size in check and to promote branching.
-Provide stephanotis vine with a sturdy support to climb.
-Stephanotis is not frost hardy and should be brought indoors over the winter in all but the most mild of climates.
+When planted in the garden bed, Stephanotis will quickly scramble up to 20' tall, while in containers, they should be cut back in the fall to keep the size in check and promote healthy branching.
+Give these rapid growers a strong support structure to climb and bring indoors over the winter for protection.
 A long-lived plant, this tender evergreen can grow and bloom indoors for many years.

-Whether you are planning a garden party, a tropical staycation or just a laid back time for relaxation - bring stephanotis into your garden to enjoy that jasmine scented summer breeze!
+All in all, whether you're planning a garden party, a tropical staycation, or just a laid-back space for relaxation - invite Stephanotis into your garden to enjoy that Jasmine-scented summer breeze!

-Succulents have taken the world by storm!
-A dizzying array of vibrant colors, fascinating forms and extraordinary textures are matched by the versatility with which they can be used in the home or garden.
-This vast collection of plants has evolved in hot, dry climates to store water in special structures in their leaves, stems and roots.
-This adaptation of storing water for later use enables succulent plants to thrive even when water is scarce.
+Unless you've been living under a rock, you know that Succulents have taken the world by storm!
+Between their dizzying array of vibrant colors, fascinating forms, outstanding versatility, and extraordinary textures - these low-maintenance plants have it all!
+This vast collection of plants has evolved in hot, dry climates to store water in unique structures in their leaves, stems, and roots.
+This adaptation of storing water for later use allows Succulents to thrive even when water is scarce.